Raffaello/sdl2-vga-terminal/README.md

 SDL2 Video sub-system has to be initialized before using `VgaTerminal` class.

-for extended ASCII chars to use as literal (eg: char 205), it is required to save the source code with the codepage 437 encoding (OEM United States / Extended ASCII / DOS Terminal).

 There are few examples usage as part of this cmake compilation too.

 ## Screenshot